pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 # Loomio Etiquette

-## Respectful disagreement 😎
-> A [study of more than 180 teams within Google](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) tells us that the number one factor in team performance is __psychological safety__.

-Respectful disagreement is essential to finding the best solution for the group, but it can be challenging work.

-If a disagreement online starts to get stressful, reach out to the individuals involved and offer support.

-For more guidance, see [Resolving conflict on Loomio](http://joshuavial.com/loomio-conflict/)

 ## Clear communication
 Be careful with humour and avoid sarcasm.
 These don't translate through text well and it's easy for people to mistake a funny comment as something mean.